City of Plymouth, MN

 - Water yards slowly, deeply and less frequently – water early in the morning and close to the ground

 To conserve water, Plymouth has outdoor water use restrictions in effect from May through September for all city water customers.
 Plymouth prohibits outdoor lawn watering from noon to 5 p.m. on all days.
 Residents and businesses must also follow an odd-even schedule when sprinkling lawns – addresses ending in an odd number may water on odd-numbered calendar days, while addresses ending in an even number may water on even-numbered days.
 Automatic irrigation systems should be adjusted accordingly.
-For details and exceptions, call the hotline at 763-509-5512 or visit the Water Restrictions webpage.
+For details and exceptions, call the hotline at 763-509-5512 or visit plymouthmn.gov/watering.

 Help Prevent Pollution